kheller18/data-structures-algorithms/questions/CSS.md

     + `position: absolute`: Make it available outside the screen.

 31. What does the `:root` pseudo-class refer to?
-    + The `:root` selector allows you to target the highest-level “parent” element in the DOM, or document tree.
+    + `:root`: selector allows you to target the highest-level “parent” element in the DOM, or document tree.
 It is defined in the CSS Selectors Level 3 specification.

 32. What does Accessibility (a11y) mean?
-    + Accessibility refers to how software or hardware combinations are designed to make a system accessible to persons with disabilities, such as visual impairment, hearing loss, or limited dexterity.
+    + `Accessibility (a11y)`: refers to how software or hardware combinations are designed to make a system accessible to persons with disabilities, such as visual impairment, hearing loss, or limited dexterity.
       + For example, a website developed with accessibility in mind might have text-to-speech capabilities.
 In the USA public websites have to have accessible compliance.
 It’s defined in 508 compliance.
 It gives the guidelines and best practices for all website users that should be met with key areas of accessibility.

 33. How do I restore the default value of a property?
     + The keyword initial can be used to reset it to its default value.

 34. Difference between CSS grid vs flexbox?
-    + `CSS Grid Layout`: is a two-dimensional system, meaning it can handle both columns and rows.
+    + `CSS Grid Layout`: a two-dimensional system, meaning it can handle both columns and rows.
 Grid layout is intended for larger-scale layouts which aren’t linear in design.
-    + `Flexbox`: is largely a one-dimensional system (either in a column or a row).
+    + `Flexbox`: largely a one-dimensional system (either in a column or a row).
 Flexbox layout is most appropriate to the components of an application.

 35. How does Calc work?
-    + The CSS3 `calc()` function allows us to perform mathematical operations on property values.
+    + `CSS3 calc()`: function allows us to perform mathematical operations on property values.
 Instead of declaring, for example, static pixel values for an element's width, we can use `calc()` to specify that the width is the result of the addition of two or more numeric values.
     + ```
       .foo {
         Width: calc(100px + 50px)